hakonschutt/PG6100-exam/README.md

     http 1.1 GET 200 ok thunked response

    and nothing from the actuall endpoint we were routing to.
 Neither the gateway or the service discovery logged out any activity when we did these calls, but we received payloads back
    This resulted in us having to resolve to rebuild the entire pom structure.
-After doing this it finally worked.
+Then even this didnt help solving the issue.
+So we resulted in rebuilding it once more taking carefull steps following the curriculum to finally get it working.
+   Through this process there were next to no error logs or warnings to give us hint to what was wrong, which made it extremely hard to fix.

 ##### git: Devopsuser
  Devopsuser is hakonschutt.
 When we had devops exam we had to use anonymous git users and he forgot to switch the profile name and email in his git config on his computer.
 Thats why there is 6 commits from this user